How to Make a No Discard Sourdough Starter

 After a few days, you might see some small bubbles and you might notice a slightly sour smell.
 But don’t worry if this whole process might take up to 10 days.
-Eventually, you will get an active starter.
-Just remember that with the warm temperatures of summer this process might happen quicker than if you’re doing this in the colder winter months.
+Eventually, you will get an active starter with some bubbles.
+Just remember that with the warm temperatures of summer, this process might happen quicker than if you’re doing this in the colder winter months.

-Another sign of a healthy starter is a hollow sound when you tap the bottom of your jar.
+Another sign of an active sourdough starter is a hollow sound when you tap the bottom of your jar.

 You have a sourdough starter — now what?

 Congratulations!
-You have successfully made your own sourdough starter!
+You have successfully made your own starter!